-An Alien Registration Number is a number assigned to immigrants by the United States Customs and Immigration Services (USCIS).
+An Alien Registration Number (A number or USCIS #) is a number assigned to immigrants by the United States Customs and Immigration Services (USCIS).

 USCIS uses this number to track an immigrant’s file within USCIS.